tuminoid/kisakone/doc/upgrade/UPGRADE.md

  - Typically, you need to fix your site config at `config_site.php`
  - Run upgrade script at `doc/upgrade/<release number>`, ie. `php upgrade.php`.
 No output GOOD.
  - Repeat until you've caught up!

+If you use `memcached`:
+ - Restart your memcached server to clean some caches: `service memcached restart`